 Lane centering or auto-steering is an electric vehicle’s ability to stay within a lane while on autopilot.
 Current lane-centering systems rely on visible lane markings to work.
 If lane markings are obstructed, lane-centering may not work.

-Another criteria we look at is if the carmaker includes autopilot or charges an additional fee.
-If the autopilot is included, we consider that in our calculations over an equivalent system that costs an additional fee.
+Another criterion we look at is if the carmaker includes autopilot or charges an additional fee.

 Adaptive Cruise Control

 Adaptive Cruise Control is the ability of the autopilot system to accelerate, brake, and keep a distance away from other vehicles while driving.
-We look to see if adaptive cruise control is included as part of autopilot.
+We check if autopilot includes adaptive cruise control.
 Any level 2 autopilot system would require adaptive cruise control to function.

 Driver Attention Monitoring

-Driver attention monitoring usually is looking like the driver has their hands on the steering wheel.
+Driver attention monitoring usually looks like the driver has their hands on the steering wheel.
 Some driver monitoring systems look at where your eyes are also looking to determine driver attention.
-We look to see if the autopilot system has driver attention monitoring and if so, we factor it in when evaluating an autopilot system.
+We look to see if the autopilot system has driver attention monitoring, and if so, we factor it in when evaluating an autopilot system.

 Freeway Self Driving Capability

-Autopilot systems would typically be used in the street driving throughout a city or a freeway.
+People typically use autopilot systems for driving on city streets or freeways.
 Freeway driving is the easier of the two scenarios, as the electric vehicle typically drives on a straight road with minimal turns, no interceptions, and more predictable driving conditions.